SonnyBurnett/codechallenge/README.md

 │   ├── __init__.py             Makes src a Python module.
 │   └── toggle_cell.py          Script to create exploratory and results oriented visualizations
 |
-├── tests                   A directory for reusable tests in the future.
+├── tests                   A directory for re-usable tests in the future.
 │   └── test_eproblem##.py      One or more numbered unittest python scripts for the specific project Euler problem.
 |
 └── requirements.txt        The requirements file for reproducing the environment, e.g.